mchannon/hashsite/README.md

 ---

-## Vertical space
+## Z-axis

 A real location system should not pretend the world is flat.

 The difference between the first floor and the fiftieth floor is not trivia.
 In an emergency, a delivery, or a meetup, it can be the difference between success and failure.

-Hashsite includes a vertical component after the carat.

-For example:
+By default, a Hashsite describes an XY location only.

+When you want to add vertical information, you may append an optional `^` and then encode the Z-axis payload after it.

+So the core placestamp stays simple:

+`#F.6NZ`

+And the Z-axis extension begins only when needed:

 `#F.6NZ^J` means 1 meter below street level
 `#F.6NZ^1` means 1 meter above street level